Back to Insights

 What Is an AI Training Needs Assessment?

-It differs from a general AI readiness assessment (which evaluates data, infrastructure, and governance) by focusing specifically on human capabilities.
+It differs from a general AI readiness assessment (which evaluates data infrastructure, governance frameworks, and technology platforms) by focusing specifically on human capabilities.

 Skills vs. Knowledge vs. Mindset